Women's Basketball Coaching Staff

 Assistant Women's Basketball Coach

-JoAnne Booker enters her fifth season with the Lady Commodores basketball program as an Assistant Coach.
+JoAnne Booker enters her sixth season with the Lady Commodores basketball program as an Assistant Coach.

 Coach Booker spent three seasons as an assistant coach under the legendary Coach Mary “Roonie” Scovel.
 She helped the Lady Commodores to two Panhandle Conference Championships, two Region 8 Championships, and a NJCAA National Championship in 2019.
 As a player, she was on the 2016 NJCAA Women’s Basketball National Championship.
 Coach Booker was a two sport Gulf Coast student athlete.
 During 2013-2014 and 2014-2015 seasons, Coach Booker played on the Lady Commodore Softball team.
 After her two years of eligibility with the softball program, Coach Booker joined the Lady Commodores Basketball team for two seasons.